Snowboarding at the 2026 Winter Olympics – Qualification: Allocation of quotas

 At the end of the qualification period of 18 January 2024 quotas will be awarded using the Olympic Quota Allocation List (which includes all results of the World Cups from July 2024 and the results of the 2025 World Championship).
 The spots will be awarded to each country per athlete appearing on the list starting at number one per event until a maximum for each event is reached.
 Once an NOC has reached the maximum of 4 quota spots in an event, it will no longer be counted for the allocation of quotas.
 If a nation goes over the total of 13 per sex it is up to that nation to select its team to meet the rules by 19 January 2026.
 Any vacated spots will be then awarded in that event starting from the first athlete not to be awarded a quota.
 Slopestyle and Big Air are calculated as one event.

 Allocation for the mixed team snowboard cross event

 Any nation that has qualified at least one competitor from each gender, may enter this event.
 There will be a maximum of 16 teams entered and a maximum of 3 per NOC.
 Each eligible nation is guaranteed a spot followed by each nation that has 2 eligible, then each nation that has 3 eligible, until the 16 entries are filled.

 Additional participation for already qualified athletes

 The halfpipe will have quota limits of 25 athletes in both male and female events.
 However, athletes who have qualified in slopestyle or big air, and have met the qualification standard in halfpipe, may also compete bringing the event totals up to a maximum of 30 per gender.
 Similarly the slopestyle and big air events may include athletes who have qualified in halfpipe as long as each event total does not exceed 30 per gender.
+Australia’s Valentino Guseli, a halfpipe qualifier, was added to the men’s big air start list.